 - roles/ - Custom roles used by the Ansible playbooks

-- ansible-playbook - to execute all of an Ansible playbook on the specified systems
+- ansible-playbook - Execute an Ansible playbook on the specified systems

-- ansible - to execute an individual shell command or Ansible module on the specified systems
+- ansible - Executes an individual shell command or Ansible module on the specified systems

-- ansible-vault - to encrypt or decrypt any individual YAML file that Ansible uses.
+- ansible-vault - Encrypts and decrypts any individual YAML file that Ansible uses.

-Each utility will connect to each of the nodes in the group and execute the required commands.
+The tool will connect to each of the specified nodes and execute the required commands.
 If a command fails on one or more of the nodes, a retry file is created to enable you to run the commands again on only the failed nodes.

 Use the ansible command with the -a option to execute a shell command: